g-a-borrero/cosmos/Factors/Traits/DimVision/index.md

 ## Effects

-* Can see up to twice your base Movement Speed in complete darkness as if in dim light.
-All Skill Checks in this range have a Challenge Score increase of 10.
+* Can see up to twice your base Movement Speed in dim light as if in full light.